Income protection vs life insurance

 These two types of insurance provide cover for quite different circumstances.
 Let’s look at the basics:

-Our life insurance pays out a lump sum if you pass away during the policy term or if you’re diagnosed with a terminal illness and not expected to live longer than 12 months.
+Life insurance pays out a lump sum if you pass away during the policy term.
+Most policies will also pay a claim if you are diagnosed with a terminal illness and are not expected to live longer than 12 months.

 It’s there to help provide financial support to your loved ones so they can keep on paying the bills and continue to live how they always have.
 It could help them pay for the funeral, pay off the mortgage, clear any debts, cover childcare and education costs, or just cover general living expenses.

-You choose how long your policy lasts.
-Once it's finished, your cover will stop and we won't pay out if you die.
-The policy will also end if a successful claim is made on it or if you stop paying your premiums.
+You choose how long your policy lasts, subject to the minimum and maximum terms available.
+With our Life Insurance Plan, once it's finished, your cover will stop and we won't pay out if you die.
+The policy will also end if a successful claim is made on it, the policy is cancelled or if you stop paying premiums.
 The policy has no cash-in value at any time.

-Income protection insurance gives you a monthly sum if you can’t work because of illness or injury.
+Income protection pays a monthly sum if, during the policy term, you can't work because of illness or injury.
 Depending on the policy you choose and whether your claim’s successful, you’d receive payments until: you’re fit to return to work, for a set amount of time, or until the end of the policy term.

-This policy is designed to cover some of your lost earnings, helping you maintain your monthly outgoings and carry on living your normal life as much as possible.
-And, like life insurance, it’s a financial safety net for the other people who rely on your salary too.
+This policy is designed to cover some of your lost earnings, helping you maintain your essential monthly outgoings and carry on living your normal life as much as possible.
+It's a financial safety net for the other people who rely on your salary too.

-If you stop paying you premiums your cover will stop, and the policy has no cash-in value at any time.
+If you stop paying your premiums or cancel the policy, your cover will stop and you won't get any money back.
+The policy has no cash-in value at any time.
+Find out more about our income protection insurance.

 Level cover